Faculty Associate Program

 Yes, faculty members who have served as Faculty Associates in previous academic years are welcome to apply for the program.
 The CFE also encourages faculty members who have not yet served as a Faculty Associate to apply.
 In the case of two equally strong applications, preference may be given to applicants who have not yet served as a Faculty Associate.

-The CFE will provide requested books to support the research and development of your learning community.
-If you assign a book to your learning community, the CFE will purchase one book per learning community member.
-The CFE will also provide material resources needed for the facilitation of a learning community and/or learning experiences (e.g., handouts, classroom or conference room space, classroom technology, writing materials, etc.) as well as support for learning communities and/or learning experiences (e.g., marketing, scheduling, registration, evaluation, etc.).
+The CFE will provide requested books to support the research and development of your community.
+If you assign a book to your community members, the CFE will purchase one book per community member.
+The CFE will also provide material resources needed for the facilitation of a community and/or learning experience (e.g., handouts, classroom or conference room space, classroom technology, writing materials, etc.) as well as administrative support for communities and/or learning experiences (e.g., marketing, scheduling, registration, evaluation, etc.).